Associated Press Poll (1936-Present)

 Modern Era of the AP Poll

-Based on three factors -- preseason poll, number of voters, and number of teams ranked -- 1968 could be considered the start of the 'modern' era of the AP Poll.
+Based on four factors -- preseason poll, number of voters, number of teams ranked, and final poll coming after bowl games -- 1968 could be considered the start of the 'modern' era of the AP Poll.

 The first preseason poll was in 1950.
 Although its usefulness or accuracy is often questioned, it does allow for a more complete view of a team's rise or fall during a given season.

 Prior to 1960, voting was open to any TV, radio, or newspaper sports editor.
 The average number of voters per poll was 158 and varied greatly with as many as 409 for one poll in 1954.
 Panel voting began in 1960, where a set number of football experts from around the country were selected before each season.

 From 1936 to 1960, there were 20 teams ranked in the poll.
 That changed from 1961 to 1967 where all but one poll had just 10 teams.
 This affected the ability to appear in the poll and continue appearance streaks compared to previous seasons.
 In 1968 the poll went back to 20 teams, and then to 25 in 1989.

 Considering these factors, the years since 1968 have been the most complete and consistent for the AP Poll since its inception.